ParisNeo/pipmaster/README.md

 1.  **Search Issues:** Check the GitHub Issues page to see if a similar issue or request already exists.
 2.  **Open an Issue:** If not, open a new issue describing the bug or feature.
 3.  **Fork & Pull Request:** For code contributions, please fork the repository, create a new branch for your changes, and submit a pull request.
-Ensure your code includes tests and follows the project's style guidelines (use `ruff` for linting/formatting).
+Ensure your code includes tests and follows the project's style guidelines.

 ## License